mpenet/hayt/README.md

 (->raw (select :foo (where {:bar 1 :baz :named)}))
 > "SELECT * FROM foo WHERE bar = 1 AND baz = :named;"
 ```

-When compiling prepared queries, the values are untouched in the
-returned vector.
 When compiling with `->raw` we take care of the encoding/escaping
 required by CQL.
 This process is also open via the
 `qbits.hayt.CQLEntities` protocol for both values and identifiers.
 We